-Management capacity of donor: High (4) ☐ Substantial (3) ☐ Reasonable (2) ☐ Low (1) ☐ Hardly (0) ☐ Explanation: 10.2 Can results be measured properly?
+Management capacity of done or:

+High (4) 🗌 Substantial (3) 🗌 Reasonable (2) 🗌 Low (1) 🗌 Hardly (o) 🗌

+Explanation:

+10.2 Can results be measured properly?

 There are great differences in the measurability of results between different innovative financing instruments.
 In addition, it should be taken into account that the quality and availability of data can differ from country to country.
-For instance, in the climate/environment sector the results of vertical funds are often difficult to measure and, moreover, it often takes longer before there are any results.
+For instance, in the climate/ environment sector the results of vertical funds are often difficult to measure and, more-over, it often takes longer before there are any results.
 On the other hand in the health sector the results of the vertical funds are often well measurable.
-The questions below assist in thinking about the measurability of results: How is the information obtained which is necessary to be able to carry out the evaluation (periodically and after termination) of the arrangement?
-Can the causality be demonstrated and made plausible?
-It may be difficult to attribute a development outcome to one specific intervention since that often affects progress (deterioration) in a certain area. well as ex-post (monitoring and evaluation after termination)?
-Illustrative example The GAVI Alliance applies a comprehensive system of indicators for different objectives to monitor the progress of the five-year strategy.
+The questions below assist in thinking about the measurability of results:

+- How is the information obtained which is necessary to be able to carry out the evaluation (periodically and after termination) of the arrangement? - Can the causality be demonstrated and made plausible?
+It may be difficult to attribute a development outcome to one specific intervention since that often affects progress (deterioration) in a certain area. - Does the partner as well as the donor have sufficient capacity for ex-ante (assessment) as well as ex-post (monitoring and evaluation after termination)?

+The GAVI Alliance applies a comprehensive system of indicators for different objectives to monitor the progress of the five-year strategy.
 It meticulously details how all these indicators are measured, including the strong and weak sides of these measurements.